deepinder1992/3DHeatTransfer/paper/paper.md

 # Simulations

-The software has been tested on several sample geometries provided in the `stlFiles/` directory, including a cube, cylinder, L-shaped channel, and semi-cylinder.
-These cases demonstrate correct geometry import, boundary condition application, and solver convergence.
-Example temperature fields and convergence histories are shown in the repository documentation and can be reproduced using the supplied input files.
+The software has been tested on multiple sample geometries included in the `stlFiles/` directory (cube, cylinder, L-shaped channel, and semi-cylinder).
+These examples validate the STL voxelization process and mixed boundary condition handling.

+A representative simulation uses a thermal conductivity of 1 W/(m·K), density of 950 kg/m³, and specific heat of 1900 J/(kg·K), with Dirichlet conditions (100°C) at the inlet and outlet, and a Neumann condition (10 W/m² heat flux) at the walls.
+Resulting temperature fields are visualized as following.

 # Research Impact Statement